networknt/light-doc/content/en/concern/client.md

   ...
 ```

-And here is an example of secret.yaml with client secrets.
+And here is an example of secret.yaml with client secrets in 1.6.x release.
+For 2.0.x release, we don't use the secret.yml anymore and all sensitive info are in the client.yml encryped.

 ```yaml
 # This file contains all the secrets for the server and client in order to manage and